Sara Winifred Brown

-Sara Winifred Brown (1868–1948) was a prominent African American teacher and doctor.
+Sara Winifred Brown (1868–1948) was an African American teacher and medical doctor.
 She worked in disaster relief and gynecology.
 In 1910, she helped to found the group that would later become the National Association of University Women, and in 1924 was the first woman to serve as an alumni trustee of Howard University.

 Early life

 Sara Winifred Brown was born in Winchester, Virginia.

 Education

 Brown attended Hampton University, then called Hampton Normal and Agriculture Institute, graduating with honors.
 She taught English in Washington, D.C., then took a leave of absence to attend Cornell University in 1894.
-At Cornell, she would become the first African American to graduate from the University.
+At Cornell, she would become the first African American woman to graduate from the University.